retrofit-lab/ashrae-1836-rp-categorization/README.md

 To categorize the list of EEMs, the R script uses a seed list of categorization tags that was developed during 1836-RP.
 The file [categorization-tags.csv](data/categorization-tags.csv) contains the element and descriptor type tags, along with their associated UNIFORMAT categories.
 The CSV file containing the categorization tags consists of six columns.
 The column `keyword` contains the tags to be used for categorization.
 The column `Type` provides information regarding whether the tag is an element tag or a descriptor tag.
 The remaining columns `uni_code`, `uni_level_1`, `uni_level_2`, and `uni_level_3` contain the UNIFORMAT category associated with that tag.

 The R script searches for these tags within the EEM names and every time it finds a match, it tags the EEM with the tags and the associated UNIFORMAT category.
 Only the element tags are used for categorization purposes, however, the descriptor tags provide additional useful information and are also included in the Excel output.
 The results of 1836-RP showed that verb meaning in EEMs can be ambiguous and vary with context, and the action tags are therefore not used in the categorization analysis.

-## Repository Structure
-The repository is divided into three directories:
-- `/data/`: Sample EEM lists used to demonstrate the EEM categorization script and the standardized categorization system
-- `/analysis/`: R script for EEM categorization
-- `/results/`: Output produced by R script

 ## Import Data